Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/00-variables-and-io.md

 ### Exercise: Make a Program in a File

-Lets create a file to run our python code in!
+Let's create a file to run our python code in!

-Open up terminal and create a folder called `ada` with:
+Open up the terminal and create a folder called `ada` with:

 ```sh
 mkdir ada